 Tully Elementary School - Student Conduct

 We expect students to be respectful and responsible, both in school and on the bus.
 If a student is having difficulty managing his or her behavior, consequences can range from a warning to temporary removal from the classroom and/or bus.
 Parent involvement is important to reinforce behaviors that will maintain a positive learning environment.
-The complete Tully Central School Code of Conduct is available on the District Website and contains a more detailed explanation of expectations for student conduct as well as consequences for unacceptable behavior.
+The complete Tully Central School Code of Conduct is available and contains a more detailed explanation of expectations for student conduct as well as consequences for unacceptable behavior.

 Behavior can be generalized into thoughts, feelings, and actions.
 There are four basic behaviors that we expect students to demonstrate at all times during school, at school activities, and on school grounds: 1.
 Show Integrity; 2.
 Show Kindness; 3.
 Show Self-Control; 4.
 Show Perseverance.
 In grade appropriate ways, all students will be taught what it means to show integrity, kindness, self-control, and perseverance in all settings, including the auditorium, bathroom, bus, cafeteria, classrooms, hallways, lunch and dismissal lines, and playground.
 There will be daily opportunities to practice and reinforce the expectations during the school year.